We graduate ...

-Eighty-three percent of the Augustana graduating class of 2011 finished their degrees in four years.
+Seventy-seven percent of the Augustana graduating class of 2013 finished their degrees in four years.

 Our six-year cohort graduation rate is 50 percent higher than the state of South Dakota average and 21 percent higher than the national average.
 Graduating in four years affirms good advising and academic planning, motivated students, and a supportive learning environment that fosters success.